-Humidifiers are also used to help control respiratory illnesses caused by asthma flare-ups, allergies, colds, sinus infections, congestion problems, and other illnesses.
+Humidifiers also help control respiratory illnesses caused by asthma flare-ups, allergies, colds, sinus infections, congestion problems, and other illnesses.
 The mist coming from a humidifier eases your breathing passages.
-Some models even have a special medicine cups that enable you to combine in respiratory medications, which are released into the air along with the mist.
+Some models even have special medicine cups that enable you to combine respiratory medications released into the air and the mist.

-Some humidifier models include built-in hygrometers as well as humidity control sensors known as humidistats to help you precisely measure and adjust your home’s humidity.
+Some humidifier models include built-in hygrometers and humidity control sensors known as humidistats to help you precisely measure and adjust your home’s humidity.

 Choosing Size and Capacity

-If you want a humidifier in your bedroom it is not necessary to buy a big whole house humidifier.
-Also, if you want a humidifier to work in a whole house it is better to buy a whole house humidifier than 10 small humidifiers.
+If you want a humidifier in your bedroom, buying a big whole-house humidifier is unnecessary.
+If you want a humidifier to work in a whole house, it is better to buy a whole house humidifier than ten small humidifiers.

-So as you read, humidifiers come in a variety of sizes and capacities to suit your home or building’s requirements.
+So as you read, humidifiers come in various sizes and capacities to suit your home or building’s requirements.
 Each unit is calculated for an area of coverage in square feet or by expected room size.
 A humidifier’s output capacity is measured in gallons of moisture per day.

-Tabletop humidifiers, also known as room humidifiers, disperse enough moisture to humidify a single room.
-These humidifiers are portable, lightweight, often with removable water containers that make them simple to fill and clean.
-It is very easy to move them from space to space.
-Click to see the tabletop humidifiers comparison chart.
+These are also known as room humidifiers and disperse enough moisture to humidify a single room.
+These humidifiers are portable and lightweight, often with removable water containers that make them simple to fill and clean.
+It is effortless to move them from space to space.

 Console humidifiers are created to provide moisture to more than one room or an entire home or building measuring as large as 3,000 square feet in some cases.
-Usually, these units are also portable but a bit heavier than tabletop humidifiers.
-They are normally placed on the floor in a centralized area, and they come in a range of designs that attractively disguise them as ordinary furniture.
-Click to see the console humidifiers comparison chart.
+Usually, these units are portable but a bit heavier than tabletop humidifiers.
+They are typically placed on the floor in a centralized area and come in various designs that attractively disguise them as ordinary furniture.

 Determining the Right Type

-Picking the right type of humidifier depends mainly on your comfort needs, your budget and your enthusiasm to perform maintenance.
+Picking the right humidifier depends mainly on your comfort needs, budget, and enthusiasm to perform maintenance.
 Ask yourself these questions:

 Do you want to feel warm mist or cool mist?

 All humidifiers can make you indoors feel warmer by increasing the humidity.
 But, some models can temporarily change the temperature of your surroundings.
-Warm mist humidifiers have a tendency to make your place feel warmer while cool mist models disperse moisture at room temperature (sometimes make your place feel cooler).
+Warm mist humidifiers make your place feel warmer, while cool mist models disperse moisture at room temperature (sometimes make your place feel cooler).